-T12 Ballasts have been around for decades for industrial and commercial use for their reliability and powerful control of lighting – however, they are beginning to become swamped out for more efficient T8 Ballasts when they eventually do start failing (which often can be decades!)
+T12 Ballasts have been around for decades and are used for industrial and commercial use given their reliability and powerful control of lighting – however, they are beginning to become swamped out for more efficient T8 Ballasts when they eventually do start failing (which often can be after decades!)

 If you notice your Advance T12 ballast light flickering, or if it just stop working all together, then you will likely have to fix or change the ballast.

 Advance T12 Ballasts are not easy to come by – you can find some on Amazon.com or eBay – but some may be used, or surplus lots.
 If you cannot find a replacement, we recommend swapping your T12 Ballast out with a T8 Ballast.
 Below are instructions on how to do it!

 - 1 Step 1: Determine Current Ballast Specifications

 - 2 Step 2: Buy the Replacement Ballast

 - 3 Step 3: Disconnect the Power for Safety

 - 6 Step 6: Replace the Old With the New

 - 8 Learn about Advance Ballasts and other tools by visiting our homepage